 “You don’t always know where to click,” explains Matie Bouhali, one of Tech.co’s software editors.
 “I would’ve loved some prompts or anything that could help me because you basically land on the interface and it’s not super clear.
 It’s very confusing.”

-The Trello Kanban board interface was easy to use, even for those of us that had never used it before.
+The Trello Kanban board interface was easy to use, even for those of us who had never used it before.
 Source: Tech.co testing

 ClickUp offers a vast library of third-party integrations.
 Source: Tech.co testing